RoberVar/DBT_CURSO_DATAENGINER/README.md

 the archiquecture that our data had at the begining but totally clear (supposed to) and some tables I created to access data easily.

+#Concluding
+There are some things that can be made much better, like the use of more macros, use snapshots in the proyect, and some more...
+But the main idea has been taken.